divonlan/genozip/README.md

 The command line options are very much similar to gzip, bzip2 etc, so if you're familiar with these, it works pretty much the same.
 Try vczip --help to get started.

-To build - on Linux, run "make".
-For Windows, conifguration files for Visual Studio Code are included.
+To build - just run "make".

 Feedback and bug reports: vczip@blackpawventures.com